 Pay progression buy-out pay offer 2015

 1.1.
-The harmonised pay Research Councils (AHRC, BBSRC, EPSRC, ESRC and STFC – “the consortium”) have been required by BIS and HM Treasury to make changes to the harmonised pay arrangements to reflect the Government’s commitment to abolish contractual pay progression across the public sector.
+The harmonised pay Research Councils (AHRC, BBSRC, EPSRC, ESRC and STFC – “the consortium”) have been required by the Department for Business, Energy and Industrial Strategy (BEIS) and HM Treasury to make changes to the harmonised pay arrangements to reflect the Government’s commitment to abolish contractual pay progression across the public sector.

 1.2.
 This offer provides details of the arrangements offered by the consortium to the cross-Council Trade Unions to buy-out the contractual pay progression arrangements from the harmonised pay system.

 1.3.
 These buy-out arrangements constitute the pay offer for 2015/16 and, if accepted, would be effective from the annual pay award date of 1 July 2015.

 1.4.
 From 1 July 2015 the previous contractual pay progression arrangements would no longer apply once the offer had been accepted.